ComplexData-MILA/AIF-Gen/README.md

 #### Export env variables

-Now that the inference server is up, we'll need to export a few environment variables so that AIF-Gen knows where to direct requets.
+Now that the inference server is up, we'll need to export a few environment variables so that AIF-Gen knows where to direct requests.

 ```sh
 export OPENAI_BASE_URL=http://localhost:8000